Electroneuronography: Background

-Testing/Mechanism of Operation
+Testing method

-Recording Techniques
+Recording techniques

 Electroneuronography tests are performed by audiologists.
 Typically, the system calculates the difference between compound muscle action potentials generated near the nose (nasolabial fold) in response to supramaximal electrical stimulation near the ear (stylomastoid foramen).
 Thus, the electrical stimulus travels along the facial nerve, allowing it to be specifically pinpointed.
 Increasing sensitivity and specificity of the recordings has been a constant goal, and it is believed that variability arises from the location and pressure of the electrodes, the stimulating current, and skin resistance.
 Esslen and Fisch placed the electrodes on the nasolabial fold, and this has become the standard, but May and Hughes experimented with electrodes placed on the nasal ala, citing better waveforms.
 The two positions were compared with respect to supramaximal threshold, waveform shape/amplitude, and repeatability.
 With regard to the supramaximal threshold, the nasal alae demonstrated a superior biphasic waveform while requiring less input stimulation to yield adequate results.
 In all other categories, however, there was no statistical difference between taking measurements at the nasolabial fold compared to the nasal alae.

 It is common for a general feeling of discomfort to accompany the electrical stimulation of the nerve, but nearly all patients prefer to undergo the procedure in order to effect a treatment for their condition.
 Measurements are generally taken on the normal, unaffected side of the face first, and then on the abnormal side.
 Bipolar stimulation is generated at the stylomastoid foramen, while the recording electrodes are attached at the terminal ends of the nerve near the nose.
 A ground electrode is placed in the center of the patient's forehead, sufficiently far from the facial nerve as to not give an output reading.
 A variety of stimulation locations may also be employed, to get the best possible results.
 Audiologists aim to get the most efficient readings possible by optimizing results with a minimal input stimulus.
 The amount of damage is calculated as a ratio of how much nerve conduction has been retained by the affected side compared to the healthy value.
-Massive amounts of clinical experience may be required to accurately interpret the data received from testing, and misreading the results may put the patient at serious risk of developing further damage or creating a problem in otherwise healthy facial nerves.
+Massive amounts of clinical experience may be required to accurately interpret the data received from testing, and misreading the results may put the patient at serious risk of developing further damage or creating a problem with otherwise healthy facial nerves.

-Analyzing the Results
+Analyzing the results

 Amplitude is the key component in the interpretation of electroneuronography tests.
 The resulting waveforms are analyzed and reported as a percentage using the following formula: